 Hsing-I (Xing-Yi) is directly related to Tai Chi and Pa Kua (Ba Gua).
 Together, all three form the family known as the Chinese Internal Martial Arts.
 Each is characterized by similar mechanics yet varies in its implementation and practices.
 Acquiring proficiency in one of these arts will serve as a strong foundation for understanding and progressing in the others.
 The soft nature of all these disciplines allows for a lifetime of training, no matter the practitioners physical condition, age or ability.

-I trained in ShanXi Hsing-I for 8 years at The Hsing-I Martial Arts Institute (Hsing-i.com) of the Tang Shou Tao / Shen Lung lineage in San Diego, CA. I have maintained that work for over 15 years.
+Rich has trained in ShanXi Hsing-I for 8 years at the San Diego Hsing-I Martial Arts Institute (Hsing-i.com) in the Tang Shou Tao / Shen Lung lineage.
+He has maintained this practice for over 15 years.